Sallyhornet/xero-python-oauth2-starter/README.md

 ## Take it for a spin

-* Make sure your python virtual environment activated `source venv/bin/activate`
+* Make sure your python virtual environment activated `source venv/bin/activate` Windows users need to use `venv\scripts\activate.ps1`
 * Start flask application `python3 app.py`
 * Launch your browser and navigate to http://localhost:5000/login
 * You should be redirected to Xero login page.